 The TZ200 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the D-LUX 5 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the D-LUX 5 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D-LUX 5 was succeeded by the Leica D-LUX 6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Panasonic websites.

 So how do things add up?
 Which of the two cameras – the Leica D-LUX 5 or the Panasonic TZ200 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Leica D-LUX 5:

 - Flexible image proportions: Has a multi-aspect sensor that allows for alternative image shapes.

 - Faster shutter: Has higher mechanical shutter speed (1/4000s vs 1/2000s) to freeze action.

 - Better light gathering: Has a lens with a wider maximum aperture (f/2.0 vs f/3.3).

 - Less heavy: Is lighter (by 69g or 20 percent) and hence easier to carry around.